 What to Look for in a High-Powered Blender

 The motors of high-power blenders generally start at around 1,000 watts and go all the way up to 1,800 watts.
 While you might assume that more power is automatically better, wattage alone is not the most crucial feature.
 The overall design is more important for how well a blender functions.
 In general, however, look for a minimum of about 1,100 to 1,200 watts.

 Blenders that have larger blades arranged in an asymmetrical pattern, and a greater number of blades, generally perform better than those with fewer, smaller blades mounted parallel to each other, which can create a space below the blades where food gets trapped and never gets processed.

 Glass vs. Plastic

 There are pros and cons to both materials, so which is best depends on your needs and preferences.
 Glass jugs are heavier, but they are less likely to retain odors and stains than plastic jugs.
-Most high-powered blenders, however, use hefty, BPA-free plastic jugs rather than glass, since glass can shatter at high speeds.
+However, most high-powered blenders use hefty, BPA-free plastic jugs rather than glass since glass can shatter at high speeds.
 Another minor issue: Over time, blending hard things (like ice or nuts) at high speeds can scratch the inner surface of a plastic jug, so it grows cloudy, but that shouldn’t affect performance.
 If glass is your preference, look for a model that’s made from tempered glass that’s more resistant to thermal shock.
-Another thing to keep in mind: Tall and narrow jars tend to favor better blending, but blenders that are taller than 18 inches might not fit beneath many kitchen cabinets.
+Another thing to keep in mind: Tall and narrow jars tend to favor better blending, but blenders taller than 18 inches might not fit beneath many kitchen cabinets.